Skip to content Skip to footer navigation

 Our testers found several issues with this cooktop.

-The manufacturer states that the cooktop can "accommodate any meal" thanks to its 'Indyflex' hob with flexible cooking zones that claim to accommodate either four normal pans or two larger ones.
+The manufacturer states that the cooktop can "accommodate any meal" thanks to its 'Indyflex' hob with flexible cooking zones that claims to accommodate either four normal pans or two larger ones.

 But our testers didn't find this as convenient as it sounds.